Pearlena Lewis: Sit-in

 In her senior year of high school, Lewis met Medgar Evers at a church service.
 He recruited her to the National Association for the Advancement of Colored People (NAACP) North Jackson Youth Council.
 Before agreeing, Lewis researched the Council thoroughly.
 Lewis and her friend Corlia Liddell both decided to join.
 Lidell was elected president of the youth council, and Lewis was elected vice president.

 Because Lewis was from Jackson, Evers agreed for her to participate in the Woolworth's sit-in.
 They held strategy sessions a week before the event, during which they planned their transportation and media messages.
 Lewis stated, "We were just tired of sitting around and listening to adults say, 'Let's try this; let's try that.'
 I thought we had waited long enough."
 As a distraction from the sit-in, picketing started at J. C. Penneys.

-Lewis partnered with two other black students - Memphis Norman and Anne Moody - and with and John Salter, Jr., a white professor, during the event.
+Lewis partnered with two other black students - Memphis Norman and Anne Moody - and John Salter, Jr., a white professor, during the event.
 They each had strategic timing for when they would enter, and where they should sit.
 Another (white) student from Tougaloo, Joan Trumpauer (now Mulholland) stood outside as a look-out for any counter-protesters, and later took a seat at the counter; Lois Chaffee, a white faculty member at Tougaloo, also sat at the counter.